Alex Foreshore Conservation Group

 Surfrider Foundation Sunshine Coast

-This non-profit organization is dedicated to the protection of waves and beaches through Conservation, Advocacy, Research and Education (CARE).
+This non-profit organization is dedicated to the protection of waves and beaches through Conservation, Activism, Research and Education (CARE).
 They work on a number of projects from coastal erosion issues, beach access, marine debris clean-ups and environmental monitoring, and are partnering with the Sunshine Coast University.
-Surfrider conduct beach cleans ups on Maroochydore/Alex beach on the Fourth Sunday of each month from 1.30-3.30.
-Meet at Pierce Park.
+They are available for visits to schools and support many local conservation groups.
+Current practical work focus in 2018 is on Clean ups at Teewah Beach and Double Island on the North Shore.

 http://www.surfrider.org.au or email email@example.com